Police Searching For Missing Chester County Mother Shannon Lake, 2 Young Children

 NEW LONDON TOWNSHIP, Pa.
 (CBS) — A mother from Chester County is missing, along with her two young children.
-Pennsylvania State Police are trying to find Shannon Lake.More Than 40 Restaurants Dishing Up Delicious Deals During Burlington County Restaurant Week
+Pennsylvania State Police are trying to find Shannon Lake.17-Year-Old Raqib Robbins Fatally Shot In Head While Waiting For SEPTA Bus In West Philadelphia, Police Say

-The 30-year-old mother left her home in New London Township more than a week ago.READ MORE: 'An Unbelievable Friend': Football Coach Remembers 12-Year-Old Tyler Norton, Killed In Pottstown House Fire
+The 30-year-old mother left her home in New London Township more than a week ago.READ MORE: Sunshine To Fill Philadelphia Region Making For Beautiful Wednesday

 Her 2-year-old daughter, 6-month-old son and her boyfriend were with her.
 They were last seen in Kensington on Friday morning.

-Police think Lake is driving a dark grey Mazda 6 with the Pennsylvania license plate KMD-8119.MORE NEWS: Open For Business: Bussinger Trains Uses Pandemic To Take On New Direction
+Police think Lake is driving a dark grey Mazda 6 with the Pennsylvania license plate KMD-8119.MORE NEWS: What's Behind Philadelphia's Trash Pickup Delays, And What's Being Done To Address Issue?

 If you’ve seen Lake or her car, call Pennsylvania State Police.